manawesome326/Chat-Room-server/README.md

 - /help
 - you can now be god
 - god doesn't want you to be god and stops you from doing it
+- /clear
+- attempting to set your username to something stupid makes god scream in torment